 Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 You can purchase a ready-made first aid kit or a pre-made emergency survival kit, but it’s also easy to assemble your own emergency kit and personalise it to your family’s needs.
-When putting together your first aid kit, make sure you have the following eight essential items.
+When putting together your first aid kit, make sure you have the following eleven essential items.

 1. Containers